 Price vs. Weight

-This is a simple list of what we carry/recommend.
+This is a simple list of what we carry and recommend.
 This is the gear that we have found to be the best backpacking gear for us but it might not be the best for everyone in every situation.
 We will grade this list, not each product, on an A-F scale based on the relative importance to spend the money for quality gear.
 I am also grouping/categorizing what should take priority based on needs for backpacking.
-More details for each of these areas for the intent of education will be coming in the following weeks.
+We’ve done more detailed posts for each of these areas and you can find those by clicking on the links below or by clicking on the gear/apps in the navigation bar above.

-- A-Rating: Spend the money for a quality product that is durable, well-designed, and saves weight.
+- A-Rating: Spend the money on a quality product that is durable, well-designed, and saves weight.

 - C-Rating: Spend some money on a quality product if you can but if not you can save money now and plan on upgrading later.